Ataimo007/tyk-crd-migration/README.md

 # Tyk CRD Migration

-The Tyk CRD Migration Tooling is used for automating the migration of CRDs ( APIs, Policies, etc ) across Kubernetes Clusters, eliminating human error while offering visibility and control over the migration process.
+The Tyk CRD Migration Tooling is used for automating the migration of CRDs ( APIs, Policies, etc ) across Kubernetes Clusters, offering visibility and control over the migration process.

-## Perequisite
+## Prequisites
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [yq](https://github.com/mikefarah/yq)

 # Migration Scenerios

-Below are they steps to migrate your CRDs based on known scenerios:
+Below are the steps to migrate your CRDs based on known scenerios:

-## Migrating CRDS across Kubernetes Clusters with Isolated Tyk Dashboads (Recommended)
+## Migrating CRDS across Kubernetes Clusters with Isolated Tyk Dashboards (Recommended)

 You have two Kubernetes Clusters running Tyk Setup and you want to transfer all your Custom Resource Definitions from One Cluster to another.

-Below are the steps to take.
+Initial steps:

-Check if you have a configuration context for each of your Kubernetes Clusters
+1. Check if you have a configuration context for each of your Kubernetes Clusters

     > kubectl config get-contexts